Arthur Watson (cricketer, born 1866)

 Arthur Lacon Watson (27 August 1866 — 28 June 1955) was an English first-class cricketer.

-The son of The Reverend Arthur Watson, he was born on the Isle of Wight at Northwood in August 1866.
-He was educated at Winchester College, after which he matriculated to Trinity College, Cambridge.
+The son of the Reverend Arthur Watson, he was born in Northwood, Isle of Wight, in August 1866.
+He was educated at Winchester College, after which he matriculated at Trinity College, Cambridge.
 In the same year that he matriculated, Watson made a single appearance in first-class cricket for Hampshire against Sussex at Southampton.
-While studying at Cambridge, he also made one first-class appearance for Cambridge University Cricket Club against Surrey at The Oval in 1888.
+While studying at Cambridge, he also made one first-class appearance for the Cambridge University Cricket Club against Surrey at The Oval in 1888.
 In his two first-class matches, he scored 26 runs with a high score of 22.
 After graduating from Cambridge, Watson became an assistant master at Narborough in Leicestershire, before becoming a private tutor.
 Watson died on the Isle of Wight at Wootton Bridge in June 1955.